 From Category 5 Hurricanes Dorian, Michael, Maria, and Irma, the past few years have seen more than a few of these very strong tropical cyclones ravage coastal areas around the Atlantic basin.
-Even after 85 years of hurricane seasons, though, there is still one storm that is unrivaled for its strength at landfall.
-The 1935 Labor Day Hurricane, which struck the Florida Keys on September 2, still holds the world record for the lowest pressure ever recorded at landfall for any tropical cyclone or hurricane, at 892 mb or 26.35 inHg.
+Even more than 85 years later, though, there is still one storm that is unrivaled for its strength at landfall.
+The 1935 Labor Day Hurricane, which struck the Florida Keys on September 2, still holds the record for the lowest pressure ever recorded at landfall for any tropical cyclone or hurricane in the Western Hemisphere, at 892 mb or 26.35 inHg.

 The storm that would become the 1935 Labor Day Hurricane was first noted just north of the Turks and Caicos Islands near the end of August.
 Moving at a relatively slow westward pace of 10 mph, the storm reached hurricane strength just south of Andros Island in the Bahamas on September 1.
 Undergoing explosive development over the next 24 hours, the storm went from a Category 1 to a Category 5 storm in just 24 hours.